Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 Now, I realize that Slashdot isn't quite what it used to be, but I would still expect the average person on here to at least have a basic understanding of statistics and probability.
 The fact that you would post something so ignorant in the first place is bad enough on it's own, but the multiple upmods are really disappointing.

 What intelligence?
-(Score:2, Insightful)
+(Score:5, Insightful)

 So the man at the door might be a hostage, which the police knew, were present.
 This is a total lack of concern for other people in the apartment.